aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 Miniam is lightweight assembler.
 It very fast, but for a cost of simplicity and low parametrization.
 It can used as a first proxy of the data content, but for a final assembly, another assembler should be considered.
 As a first step, the overlap of reads is computed in a separated step using a standalone program called `minimap`.

 ### MinION
-We will assemble the lambda phage genome using only the 2D reads.
-1D reads are of substantially lower quality, so we would like to avoid using them if we have enough 2D reads.
-Since we do (~3,000 reads, i.e., coverage of ~500X), the assembly should be trivial: the genome is 48.8 kb and we have some reads of 20kb.
+You will assemble the lambda phage genome using only the 2D reads.
+1D reads are of substantially lower quality, so you would like to avoid using them if there are enough 2D reads.
+Since this is the case (~3,000 reads, i.e., coverage of ~500X), the assembly should be trivial: the genome is 48.8 kb and we have some reads of 20kb.
 We expect only one contig!

 #### Canu
 ![To do](img/wrench-and-hammer.png) Choose the appropriate parameters to run [Canu](http://canu.readthedocs.io/en/latest/commands/canu.html):